Minor Works Contract

 • WHS obligations have been simplified, since these are governed by WHS legislation in any event.

 Obviously, this is a simplified form of construction contract and does not include all of the options found in longer contract forms.
-Users of the document should carefully consider its suitability for their needs and amended it as appropriate.
-Feel free to contract me if you require any assistance in this regard.
+Users of the document should carefully consider its suitability for their needs and amend it as appropriate.
+Feel free to contact me if you require any assistance in this regard.

 Owen Hayford